 Luxurious hotels in Laois

-Ballyfin House, or Ballyfin Demesne, is a luxury 5-star hotel which is a 600-acre estate which has been home to many great families over the centuries.
-Built in the 1820s it has been a stately home, as well as a school, before becoming a luxury hotel in the 2011.
+Ballyfin House, or Ballyfin Demesne, is a luxury 5-star hotel that is a 600-acre estate which has been home to many great families over the centuries.
+Built in the 1820s it has been a stately home, as well as a school, before becoming a luxury hotel in 2011.
 The house and gardens are strictly private to guests.

 Budget-friendly hotels in County Laois